 Threat intelligence - The analysis of internal and external cyber threats that could affect your business.
-SIEM software tools provide a framework for collecting and analyzing log data generated within your application stack.
+SIEM software tools provide a framework for collecting and analyzing log data generated within your application stack for threat detection.

 SOAR optimizes processes and allows orchestration of different technologies into standardized response procedures for each type of attack, called Standard Operating Procedures (SOPs).
 It also automates repetitive tasks within these processes and ensures that all analysts follow the same procedures.